MacKeeper Review: Quick Expert Summary

 Is there a MacKeeper free trial?

 No, MacKeeper doesn’t offer a free trial currently.
-If you want to try the software before committing, you can purchase a one-month subscription and request a refund before the 14-day money-back guarantee expires.
+However, when you purchase any of MacKeeper’s plans, you get a money-back guarantee (14 days for monthly plans and 30 days for annual plans), allowing you to try the antivirus risk-free and see if it’s right for you.
 There is also a free version of the software that you can download and try out, but it has a very limited range of features.

 Does MacKeeper offer a mobile app?

 No, MacKeeper doesn’t currently offer a mobile app.
-Check out this list of the best antiviruses for iOS or Android devices.
+Check out these lists of the best antiviruses for iOS or Android devices instead.

 Is MacKeeper’s VPN good for streaming?